 This is a short summation of the situation today: a partial re-opening to Tweedbank and the possibility of its extension.

 Steele Road: Lifting of the Up line at Steele Road had come to a halt several months before this 25th May 1969 shot, looking south.
 This was the favoured territory for Peter Handford^s classic Argo Transacord sound recordings of trains battling up the eight miles of continuous 1 in 75 gradient from north of Newcastleton to north of Riccarton Junction.
 Handford^s ashes were scattered at the site of Steele Road station following his death in 2007.
+This photograph is from David Spaven^s latest book Border Union Dream: the inside story of Britain^s boldest railway preservation bid.
 Ian Holoran 25/05/1969

 There are two appendices: a freight working timetable for 1968-69 and "Andrew Boyd's notes of Trip E10, Millerhill-Hawick, 24th March 1969" which is an interesting description of freight operation after passenger services had ceased.